 An (isolated) quantum system is associated with a complex vector space equipped with an inner product $\braket{\cdot | \cdot}$, \ie\ a \emph{Hilbert space} $\HH$ called the \definitive{state space} of the system.
 The simplest quantum system is the \emph{qubit}, which has a two-dimensional state space corresponding to $\C^2$.

 The \textbf{states} of a quantum system can be described in two mathematically equivalent ways, either as \emph{vectors} \emph{in} the space $\HH$ or as \emph{linear operators} acting \emph{on} the space $\HH$.
-The latter formulation---standard in physics---shines in the description of quantum systems whose state is not known, as they allow to formalize a state as a probability distribution of states.
+The latter formulation---standard in physics---shines in the description of quantum systems whose state is not known, as they allow to present a state as a probability distribution of states.

 \begin{example} Intuitively, a state corresponds to a \emph{preparation}, \ie\ an action performed to set up an experiment.
-Given two different states $\rho_0$ and $\rho_1$, there should also be a state $r\rho_0 + (1-r)\rho_1$ for any $r\in[0,1]$.
-Indeed, a valid way to build a state from two preparations $\rho_0$ and $\rho_1$, is the preparation ``flip a fair coin: if heads, continue as the preparation $\rho_0$, otherwise continue as the preparation $\rho_1$'', yielding $\rho = \tfrac12\rho_0 + \tfrac12\rho_1$.
+Given two states $\rho_0$ and $\rho_1$, there must be a state $r\rho_0 + (1-r)\rho_1$ for any $r\in[0,1]$.
+Indeed, a valid way to build a state from two preparations $\rho_0$ and $\rho_1$ is the preparation ``flip a fair coin: if heads, continue as the preparation $\rho_0$, otherwise continue as the preparation $\rho_1$'', yielding $\rho = \tfrac12\rho_0 + \tfrac12\rho_1$.
 A probability distribution of states (such as $\rho$) also arises naturally to express \emph{partial knowledge} (or \emph{degrees of belief}) about the state of a system.
-For example, $\rho$ above is expressing that we do not know if the state of the system is $\rho_0$ or $\rho_1$. \end{example}
+For example, $\rho$ above expresses we do not know if the state of the system is $\rho_0$ or $\rho_1$. \end{example}

 Before giving further details, we need to recall some notions from linear algebra.

 \subparagraph{Hilbert Spaces.}